antimof/UxPlay/README.txt

 gstreamer1-gst-plugins-bad gstreamer1-gst-libav". **The MacPorts
 GStreamer is built to use X11**: use the special CMake option `-DUSE_X11=ON` when building UxPlay.
-Then uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
+Then uxplay must be run from an XQuartz terminal, and needs option "-vs ximagesink".
 On an unibody (non-retina) MacBook Pro, the default resolution wxh = 1920x1080 was too large, but using option "-s 800x600" worked.
 The MacPorts GStreamer pipeline seems fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
 Using the MacPorts X11 GStreamer seems only possible if the image size is left unchanged from the initial "-s wxh" setting (also use the iPad/iPhone setting that locks the screen orientation against switching between portrait and landscape mode as the device is rotated).

 ## Building UxPlay on Microsoft Windows, using MSYS2 with the MinGW-64 compiler.